Cerlancism/pretty-color-json-cli/README.md

 # pretty-color-json-cli

-A NodeJS command line utility to pretty print JSON string like an object literal on the terminal with color using the native `console.log` and `inspect` from NodeJS.
+A NodeJS command line utility to pretty print JSON string like an object literal with color to the terminal using the native `console.log` and `inspect` from NodeJS.

 ### Similar tools: